hoisie/web/Readme.md

 web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra, pylons, or web.py.
 It is designed to be a lightweight web framework that doesn't impose too much scaffolding on the code.
 Some features include:

 * routing to url handlers based on regular expressions
-* easy project creation and administration
 * helper methods for rendering templates
 * web applications are compiled to native code, which means very fast page render times (order-of-magnitude improvement over python or ruby frameworks)

 Future releases will support:

-* automatic reloading when source or template files are changed
 * fcgi, scgi, and proxying support
 * executing route handlers with goroutines for multicore systems
 * ability to use asynchronous handlers (for long-polling)